Skip Navigation Linksbiological-sciences

 Quality of Graduates

 Department of Biological Sciences offers an engaging and academically rigorous undergraduate program that addresses the national need for professionally trained scientists and scientifically literate citizens.
 Department members take active roles in using their research to shape undergraduate education and make real-life research experiences available to our graduates.
-The Department strives to ensure that the students gain a state-of-the-art education in Molecular Biology and Genetics, which is currently the only undergraduate program available in this field in the Turkish Republic of Northern Cyprus.
-Our program is designed in accordance with internationally recognized programs and is comparable with those in well-established universities in Turkey, Europe and the U.S.A.
-The Department is expected to graduate its first group of students in 2015.
+The Department strives to ensure that the students gain a state-of-the-art education in Molecular Biology and Genetics.
+Our program is designed in accordance with internationally recognized programs, is accredited and is comparable with those in well-established universities in Turkey, Europe and the U.S.A.
+Most of our graduates move to Europe for their Master’s and PhD degrees.
+Similarly, our Medical Biotechnology Master’s program graduates continue on to PhD degrees in prestigious universities abroad, especially in Europe.

 Career Opportunities

 Following the successful completion of the 4-year undergraduate curriculum, program graduates will receive a Bachelor of Science (B.S.) degree in Molecular Biology and Genetics.
 Upon receiving this degree, graduates have the necessary foundation to further their education in relevant post-graduate programs.
 Students will be able to continue their further graduate education in various national and international academic settings.
+Some of our students choose to continue with our own Master’s program in Medical Biotechnology.
+A larger group move onto graduate programs in Europe.
 In addition, graduates have the opportunity to find employment in variety of fields including:

 Admission Requirements